ibm-cloud-docs/satellite/cli-reference.md

 {: #cli-cluster-get-command-options}

 `--cluster, -c CLUSTER`
 :   Required.
 The name or ID of the cluster.
-To list registered clusters, run <code>ibmcloud sat cluster ls</code>.</dd>
+To list registered clusters, run `ibmcloud sat cluster ls`.</dd>

 `-q`
 :   Optional.
 Do not show the message of the day or update reminders.